 About Me

 While at UCLA, I have been advised by Dr. Daniel Thompson and Dr. Lynn Vavreck.
 I am pursuing numerous projects on the politics of the Second Amendment and gun ownership in the United States, and this work has been funded through UCLA's Graduate Summer Research Fellowship (Summer 2023), and the year-long Graduate Research Mentorship Fellowship (Academic Year 2023-24, and 2024-25).
 With my colleague Barney Chen, our work on studying the effects of mass shootings on legislative behavior has been funded by UCLA's Initiative to Study Hate.
+As a GSR for Dr. James Macinko, I have worked on projects supported by the Centers for Disease Control and Prevention.
+I am a member of the Practical Causal Inference Lab, and an affiliate with the California Center for Population Research.

 I am also an avid backpacker and birdwatcher (and very amateur bird photographer).
 I shoot traditional recurve archery and have been trying to become more proficient in the use of the atlatl.